 Your Proto-Sound® system has two types of volume adjustment.
-A manual turn knob on the bottom of the chassis (See Fig. 4 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6) allows you to control the volume level of the engine chuff sounds remotely from the transformer.
+A manual turn knob on the bottom of the chassis (See Fig. 4 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6) allows you to control the volume level of the engine sounds remotely from the transformer.
 Turning the volume adjustment knob one direction will increase the volume.
-Turning it the opposite direction will lower the volume of all sounds: bell, whistle, and enhanced neutral sounds.
-For information on operating the RESET volume adjustment option, see the section entitled "Programming Proto-Sound® RESET Options" on the following pages.
+Turning it the opposite directions will lower the volume of all sounds: bell, horn, engine sounds, Cab Chatter, etc. For information on operating the RESET volume adjustment option, see the section entitled "Programming Proto-Sound® RESET Options" on the following pages

-Figure 4: Adjusting The ProtoSound® Volume and selecting the ProtoCoupler direction.
+Figure 4: Adjusting The Proto-Sound® Volume